The demand for budget-friendly, professional recording equipment has increased with an increasing number of people choosing to start their podcasts.

-In the end, you’ll have a much better idea of what the
+In the end, you’ll have a better idea of what the

 Table of Contents

 Let’s begin by looking at this microphone’s design.
-It’s aesthetically pleasing and has that classic studio microphone look, which doesn’t have much of an impact on its performance but certainly gives it a professional feel.
+It’s aesthetically pleasing and has that classic studio microphone look, which doesn’t impact its performance but certainly gives it a professional feel.

-It features an integrated swivel-mount that can hold the microphone firmly in position while it’s in use, as well as helping to reduce vibration while you record.
+It features an integrated swivel mount that can hold the microphone firmly in position while it’s in use and help reduce vibration while you record.

 This swivel mount allows you to angle the microphone in a variety of positions too.
-This capability means that you’ll be able to sit comfortably without worrying about compromising the recording quality or having to hold your posture in an awkward position while you’re talking.
+This capability means you’ll be able to sit comfortably without worrying about compromising the recording quality or holding your posture in an awkward position while you’re talking.

-It’s easy to use, plug and play design make it super simple to set up, and you won’t need a degree in audio engineering to get started!
+It’s easy to use, its plug-and-play design makes it super simple to set up, and you won’t need a degree in audio engineering to get started!

 The stable, all-metal construction also makes it extremely durable, and its 937g weight gives it a hefty, secure feeling without being overly cumbersome.